decca-dev/decca-dev/README.md

 ## 👨‍💻 I am a self taught developer learning new things everyday!

-- 🔭 I’m currently working on my own [api](https://api.decc00n.tk)
+- 🔭 I’m currently working on [BlogHouse](https://github.com/deccadev/blog-house)
-- 🌱 I’m currently learning React and the MERN stack
+- 🌱 I’m planning on making my own programming language and starting game development
 - 📫 You can reach out to me via my [discord server](https://dsc.gg/decca) or shoot me a DM at decc00n#6684

 ### 🔧 Projects: